-following: Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China.
-Ancient Greece.
-A non-European society that provides contrasts with British To construct informed responses through careful selection and organisation of key material. history.
-Subsequent I earning Year 6: Working at Greater Depth Pupils will show a secure understanding of the range of events and changes taught at KS2.
-Pupils will be able to apply this knowledge to a range of areas within the curriculum.
+areas within the curriculum.
 Pupils will be able to recount information accurately.
-Pupils will demonstrate that: They are able to check the accuracy of evidence and use this to inform their answers.
-They can select reliable evidence from a range of sources.
 They can use their evidence and interpretation skills across the curriculum.
-Pupils will demonstrate that: They have a secure understanding of how to develop historical enquiries.
 That they are able to continuously and effectively use a wide range of evidence.
 That they can distinguish between connections, contrasts and trends over time.
-Pupils will demonstrate that: They have an accurate and secure knowledge of British, local and world history within and across the periods that they have studied.
 To accurately order a range of significant events, changes, individuals, discoveries etc on a timeline.
 To describe effectively the chronology of key historical events, the cause and consequences of those.
-Pupils will demonstrate that: Effectively identify and distinguish causes and consequences of key historical events.
 Use a range of accurate historical terms when describes key historical events.
 Examine cause and consequence at greater detail.
-Pupils will demonstrate that: A conscious use of a wide range key vocabulary applied to a range of curriculum areas.
-To effectively plan and deliver a range of self-directed research projects.
+To effectively plan and deliver a range of self- directed research projects.
 KS3 Expectations Pupils should be taught about: The development of Church, state and society in Medieval Britain 1066-1509.
 The development of Church, state and society in Britain 1509-1745.
 Ideas, political power, industry and empire: Britain, 1745-1901.
 Challenges for Britain, Europe and the wider world 1901 to the present day (Holocaust statutory).
+A local history study.
+The study of an aspect or theme in British history that consolidates and extends pupils' chronological knowledge from before 1066.
+At least one study of a significant society or issue in world history and its interconnections with other world developments.
 Pupils will be taught to: Know how to recognise valid evidence.
 Order evidence according to validity.
 Independently gather evidence form a variety of sources.
 Use evidence to support an argument.
-Pupils will be taught to: • Know the meaning of change in historical terms. • Know the meaning of continuity in historical terms. • Identify key historical changes and continuums. • Understand the significance of events.
-Pupils will be taught to: Know a detailed chronology of key historical events.
-Develop a sense of historical periods.
-Organise events in order.
-Make connections between events.
+Pupils will be taught to: Know the meaning of change in historical terms.
+Know the meaning of continuity in historical terms.
+Identify key historical changes and continuums.
+Understand the significance of events.
+Understand the impact of point of view on significant events.
+Explain significant events and how they can vary.
+Pupils will be taught to: • Know a detailed chronology of key historical events. • Develop a sense of historical periods. • Organise events in order. • Make connections between events.
 Pupils will be taught to: Identify, understand and explain the cause of key historical events.
 Understand the consequences of key historical events.
 Make connections between cause- event - consequence.
 Identify the importance of key individuals.
 Pupils will be taught to: Develop an increasingly varied and secure vocabulary of historical terms and phrases.
 Plan, write and present a detailed self-directed project answering a historical enquiry.